Jacob D. Durrant

-Dr. Jacob D. Durrant, PhD, MS, is an assistant professor of Biological Sciences at the University of Pittsburgh.
-His research focuses on developing and applying techniques related to computer-aided drug discovery (CADD) and molecular-dynamics simulations, in hopes of ultimately helping patients in need.
-(Curriculum Vitae)
+Dr. Jacob D. Durrant, PhD, MS, is an associate professor of Biological Sciences at the University of Pittsburgh.
+His research focuses on developing and applying techniques related to computer-aided drug discovery (CADD) and molecular-dynamics simulations.

 Bridget is a sophomore at the University of Pittsburgh studying bioinformatics.
 She is interested in uniting her interests in computing and the biological sciences in order to solve biomedical problems at a more complex level.